RAIN DATE: Due to thunderstorms Wednesday, the concert will now be held on Thursday, August 1, 2019 at 7pm.

 Join us on the Esplanade!
-Coro Allegro is thrilled to be invited to perform with the Boston Landmarks Orchestra, Christopher Wilkins, Music Director, and other guest artists for Deep River, at the DCR Hatch Memorial Shell on the Charles River Esplanade, in Boston, Wednesday, July 31 at 7pm (Rain date: August 1).
+Coro Allegro is thrilled to be invited to perform with the Boston Landmarks Orchestra, Christopher Wilkins, Music Director, and other guest artists for Deep River, at the DCR Hatch Memorial Shell on the Charles River Esplanade, in Boston, Thursday, August 1, 2019 at 7pm.

 This free concert featuries African American spirituals, a concert suite of Jerome Kern's musical Show Boat. and a reprise of "We Need to Talk" from A Triptych of the American Voices: A Cantata of the People" by Fred Onovwerosuoke, featuring countertenor Tai Oney and tenor Jonas Budris, first premiered by Coro Allegro at our March concert America/We Need to Talk.

 One City Choir | David F. Coleman, choirmaster

 Boston String Academy